the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 You will need the following resources to be able to participate in this workshop:

+* A Docker Hub account - sign up here: https://hub.docker.com/signup

+**And either:**

 * A Microsoft Azure Free Trial subscription - sign up here: https://azure.microsoft.com/en-gb/free/

-* A Docker Hub account - sign up here: https://hub.docker.com/signup
+**Or:**

+* A Microsoft Azure Pass - You will have been given instructions on how to acquire one of these by the instructor before the workshop.

+**Important:** If possible, please **do not** create an Azure account with a ".ac.uk" domain of an address affiliated with an organisation.
+This may cause issues during deployment.

 To complete the extra curricular steps, you will also need a GitHub account.